 What to look for in a WordPress Support Plan

 My last blog post explained why you might want to think about outsourcing your WordPress website support.
-If you have decided that this is a good idea, this post will help you to find a package that’s right for you.
-Here is my list of the top 10 things to look for in a WordPress support plan.
+This post will help you to find a package that’s right for you.
+There are a lot of things to consider when selecting someone to look after your WordPress website.
+It’s a big step.
+Get it wrong and it could be an expensive and frustrating experience.
+But if you get it right, you will wonder why it took you so long to sign up for a WordPress support plan!
+So, here is my list of the top 10 things to look for in a WordPress support plan.

 1. Reliable, fast hosting

-If you have decided that you don’t have the time or the inclination to look after your WordPress website, the number one thing that will save you time is having decent hosting.
+If you have decided that you don’t have the time or the inclination to look after your WordPress website yourself, the number one thing that will save you time is having really decent hosting.
 Generally speaking, you get what you pay for when buying hosting.
-Look for a company that offers you your own private server (not shared with other sites), a unique IP address and fast, reliable hosting.
+Look for a company that offers you your own private server (not shared with other sites), a unique IP address and super-fast, ultra-reliable hosting.
+It’s all very well looking for “super-fast hosting”, but how do you know that this is what a hosting company really provides?
+You can test out your website speed using a tool such as Pingdom.

 2. Site monitoring

-It’s all very well having “fast, reliable hosting”, but how do you know that this is the case?
 Your hosting company should monitor your website to make sure that it’s always available to customers.
 If not, they should be on the case fast to get it back up and running.
-You should never have to tell your hosting company that your website is down – they should know before you do.
+You should never have to tell your hosting company that your website is down.
+If they are doing their job properly then they should know before you do.

 3. Backups and restore service

-Should the worst happen and something goes wrong with your website, you need to know that your website support company will have a recent backup of the website files and the database.
+Should the worst happen and something goes wrong with your website, you need to know that your website support company will have a recent backup of both the website files and the database.
 Also, check that they will restore your website from the backup for you if necessary (for example, if your website has been hacked).
+Hopefully, you will never need it, but things can go wrong and you really don’t want to lose your website and have to start all over again!

 4. Updating WordPress, themes & plugins

 It is vital that your website runs the latest software at all times.
-Security patches are frequently being issues within the WordPress environment.
+Security patches are frequently being issued within the WordPress environment.
 If your WordPress version, theme or plugins are out of date then your site is much more likely to be hacked.
+Whatever you do, do not run a WordPress website with outdated software, themes or plugins; it’s an accident waiting to happen.

 5. Security checking

-To prevent unauthorised people from gaining access to your website, regular security checking is something that will give you peace of mind.
+To prevent unauthorised people from gaining access to your website, regular, quality security checking is something that will give you peace of mind.
 If someone tries to hack into your website, you want to know that they will be blocked.
+Your WordPress care package provider should be performing regular security scans and checking for plugin vulnerabilities.

 6. Google Analytics

-There’s no point in having a great website if nobody ever visits it.
+Of course, there’s no point in having a great website if nobody ever visits it.
 Google Analytics tracking will enable you to see how many people have visited your website, plus lots more information about where they have come from and what they are doing when they get there.
+A good WordPress support package provider will help you to understand what the statistics mean and how you can improve your website traffic and conversions.

 7. Speed checking and improvements

 Over time, your website slows down without regular (weekly) maintenance tasks.
 Look for a company that monitors the speed (page load time) of your website and takes appropriate action if it has slowed down.
 Regular cleaning and housekeeping of your database should also be included.
-It’s also worth having broken link checking, so that any links which no longer work over time are identified for you.
+It’s also worth having a broken link checking service included, so that any links which no longer work over time are identified for you.
+Some providers will even fix broken links for you!

 8. Development time